Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Introduction

-In the second part, which is the main result of this work, we extend these Galerkin manifolds around the singularity at the origin in the truncated, $(2k_0 + 1)$-dimensional Galerkin discretisation via the blow-up technique.
-There are evident similarities between our analysis and classical GSPT, where Fenichel's Theorem \cite{Fenichel4} is combined with geometric desingularisation in the form of the blow-up technique.
-However, the high dimensionality of our Galerkin discretisation, in combination with the inherent spatial dependence of Equation~\eqref{eq:fsstandardPDE1}, poses various technical challenges.
-Thus, a preparatory rescaling of the domain length is introduced to allow for the application of the blow-up technique; further, careful consideration of initial data in tandem with various estimates on the evolution of the modes in the Galerkin discretisation is required to ensure that solutions do not exhibit finite-time blowup before reaching the singularity at the origin.
-These challenges naturally arise from the more complex structure of critical manifolds for infinite-dimensional dynamical systems.
+However, the high dimensionality of our Galerkin discretisation, in combination with the inherent spatial dependence of Equation~\eqref{eq:initial_problem}, poses both conceptual and technical challenges.
+Firstly, a preparatory rescaling of the domain length with (a fractional power of) $\varepsilon$ is essential to our approach, and is required to obtain both well-defined and non-trivial dynamics in the singular limit after blow-up.
+A consequence of the rescaling is, however, that the approach in \cite{wechselberger2012propos} does not apply, as the assumptions therein are not satisfied.
+Secondly, careful consideration of initial data, in tandem with precise estimates on the evolution of higher-order modes in the Galerkin discretisation, is required to ensure that solutions do not exhibit finite-time blowup before reaching the singularity at the origin; again, that blowup is inherently due to the Galerkin discretisation arising from a system of PDEs.

+Our approach has a number of further advantages: it achieves an effective reduction to the singularly perturbed planar fold which can be studied via blow-up of the non-hyperbolic origin, rather than of a submanifold of singularities; furthermore, it allows us to account for the impact of data related to the original PDE, Equation~\eqref{eq:initial_problem}, such as the domain length or the eigenvalues of the Laplacian therein, on the flow in its passage past the origin.
+Correspondingly, our approach yields explicit asymptotics, rather than merely an existence statement, and hence seems highly suited to the study of singular perturbation problems of fast-slow type obtained by Galerkin discretisation.Such asymptotics will also be crucial for future work on the double singular limit as $\varepsilon \rightarrow 0$ and $k_0\rightarrow \infty$, which will build on~\cite{EngelHummelKuehn}.